-Luck said it’s been a “whole effort from all angles" and credits Matt Hasselbeck and Chandler Harnish for helping out the young Colts skill players.
+Luck said it's been a "whole effort from all angles" and credits Matt Hasselbeck and Chandler Harnish for helping out the young Colts skill players.

 "They do a great job of getting guys after practice as well and putting them through the ropes, or getting the script and walking through things," No. 12 said.

 "Everybody does do a little extra, and it's paid off."

 The old saying of "quarterbacks get too much of the blame after a loss or too much of the praise after a win" is frequently heard around the NFL.